Lawrence University: Campus

+In 2009, Lawrence opened the Richard and Margot Warch Campus Center, a gathering place for students, faculty, staff, alumni, and guests from the Fox Cities community.
+The 107000 ft2 building is situated on the Fox River on the site of the former Hulburt House.

 Academics

-Lawrence University operates on a trimester calendar.
-The academic year runs from mid-September to mid-June.
 The student/faculty ratio at Lawrence is 9:1.

 The college offers majors in most of the liberal arts.
 The school also offers the option of interdisciplinary areas of study and allows students to design their own majors.
 Lawrence grants Bachelor of Arts and Bachelor of Music degrees, with a double degree possible.
 Lawrence offers a number of cooperative degree programs in areas such as engineering, health sciences and environmental studies.
-Its most popular majors, by 2021 graduates, were: